Bitcoin Deposits: A Layer 3 Protocol for Zero UTXO Trust-Minimized Lightning Wallets

 7.4 Trust Model

-The protocol operates on a progressive trust model that adapts to user needs:
+The protocol operates on a progressive trust model that adapts to depositor needs:

 Cryptographic guarantees: